I always got these two mixed up when I didn’t know the difference between coffee drinks – they both start with an M and have ch in them.

-They add milk to the espresso in a macchiato, which brings it closer to a latte.
+They usually add milk to the espresso in a macchiato, which brings it closer to a latte.

-The mocha served at Starbucks is usually topped off with whipped cream and is often sprinkled with toppings such as chocolate curls or smoked sea salt.
+The mocha served at Starbucks is usually topped off with whipped cream and is often sprinkled with toppings such as chocolate curls.

 Starbucks offers iced macchiato and mocha too.
 They just make them with cold milk and add ice to the iced versions.

 Actually, every Starbucks drink that has ‘Mocha’ added to its name it has a chocolate component.
 For example, their Mocha Frappuccino is an iced and blended chocolate-flavored coffee beverage.
 (I’ve posted a Copycat Starbucks recipe of the Mocha Frappuccino, so if you’re interested, check it out.)